CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-emailingdocuments.md

 ## PHP example

 The script below demonstrates how to use this API method.
-Don't forget to replace the ID in the URL before executing the call.

 ```php
 // dependencies